seinecle/gephi-tutorials/docs/generated-html/subdir/twitter-streaming-importer-en_temp_pdf.md

 ==== a.
 Network Logic

 //ST: !
 A ** Network Logic ** means: what should be done with an incoming tweet?
 How to transform it as a set of nodes and edges?
+It's equivalent to map projection in the cartography world.

 //ST: The dropdown menu to choose the network logic: